Failed Trader – 95% Never Make Money In Day Trading, Now We Know Why

 Some days ago, we published an article about how you can find trading edges.
 The whole point of trading is to look for quantitative edges where the market shows some irregularities.

 Reason 10: Survival is ignored

 Let’s face it, many are attracted to trading because it offers the opportunity to get rich quickly.
-Unfortunately, it also offers the opportunity to get rid of your money.
-But trading is about surviving – protecting your capital and making sure you can return to the battlefield the next day.
-If you allocate 15-25% of your capital on each trade, you are very unlikely to survive.
+Unfortunately, it also provides an opportunity to get rid of your money.
+But trading is about surviving – protecting your capital and ensuring you can return to the battlefield the next day.
+If you allocate 15-25% of your capital on each trade, you are unlikely to survive.
 A few losers make sure you are unable to recover.

 Losses need to grow geometrically to recoup.
-A 25% loss needs a 33% return to return to break-even.
+A 25% loss requires a 33% return to return to break-even.
 If you lose 50%, you need to make 100% to recover.
-Very few traders are able to recover after losses.
+Very few traders can recover after losses.

 A 15-20% return on capital (unleveraged) is something hardly anyone can manage or sustain over many years.
-Only systematic and rational traders can accomplish that, or perhaps very lucky ones (never underestimate the role of chance and luck).
+Only systematic and rational traders can accomplish that, or perhaps fortunate ones (never underestimate the role of chance and luck).

 Reason 11: Turning simplicity into disasters

 Presumably, Robert Prechter once said that most traders take a good system and destroy it by trying to make it into a perfect system.
 There is a lot of truth in this.
 The hunt for the holy grail makes you tinker with your quantified systems.
-In reality, this often leads to curve fitting by adding more filters and criteria to make it fit the past.
-This makes a backtest very good but rarely predict the future.
+This often leads to curve fitting by adding more filters and criteria to make it fit the past.
+This makes a backtest very good but rarely predicts the future.